w3c/device-memory/README.md

 ### The web exposed API
-We propose adding the following API to navigator: `navigator.deviceMemory` which returns number of GiB of ram (floating point number) rounded down to the nearest power of two (same as the header).
+We propose adding the following API to navigator: `navigator.deviceMemory` which returns number of GiB of ram (floating point number) rounded to the nearest power of two (same as the header).

 ## Why not surface Device Class directly?
 While exposing a composite “Device Class” would be useful for developers, it has a number of challenges: it’s hard to specify in a future-proof manner as it is constantly changing, it requires significant and ongoing work (constantly update algorithm OR classify known devices), it is difficult to reach agreement amongst vendors, and come up with something that works for all web sites etc.